apache/iotdb/docs/UserGuide/Operation Manual/UDF User Defined Function.md

 ## Maven Project Example

-If you use Maven, you can build your UDF project referring to our ... module.
-You can find the project in ...
+If you use Maven, you can build your own UDF project referring to our **udf-example** module.
+You can find the project [here](https://github.com/apache/iotdb/tree/master/example/udf).